jackyliu1999/jackyliu1999/README.md

 - 🎓 &nbsp; I am a Computer Science Major at the University of Western Ontario.
 - 💻 &nbsp; I primarily work with Python for back end development and JavaScript using React for front end development.
-- 🖥️ &nbsp; I have experience working with SQL databases.
+- 🖥️ &nbsp; I have experience working with MySQL and MongoDB databases.
 - 🌐 &nbsp; [Click here to view my portfolio](https://jackyliu.netlify.app/)

 <h3> 🛠 &nbsp;Skills</h3>